code-biscuits/css-biscuits/README.md

 Use css-biscuits to make css soup and spaghetti more digestible.
 Annotate ALL the end brackets!!!

-Watch the text end brackets to see Biscuits in action.
+Watch the text by the end brackets to see Biscuits in action.

 ![](./example.gif)